bxdoan/bxdoan/README.md

 <div align="center">

-> People become stronger because they have memories they can’t forget.
+> There are some flowers you only see when you take detours

-> — Tsunade —
+> — Tanaka Saeko —

 </div>